About Us

 Learn about the background and history of our founding artists, Randy & Susan Newbury.
 For more information on our programs and shows, please contact us at any time.

-She recently produced, recorded an original song- Celebrate Life for The Chilliwack Cultural Centre promotional video and choreographed the dance in collaboration with Randy Newbury.
-Susan is thrilled to be a part of the Newbury Art Concepts, and looks forward to sharing her wealth of knowledge with NAC students.
+Susan enjoys creating her own music and with that she has recorded an original song- Celebrate Life for The Chilliwack Cultural Centre promotional video and choreographed the dance in collaboration with Randy Newbury.
+Susan is thrilled to be a part of the Newbury Art Concepts, and looks forward to sharing her wealth of knowledge with NAC students, and cast members of NAC theatre productions.

 Randy Newbury started dancing and acting in his early teens.
 Since then, he has starred in many different types of theatrical productions and television.
 Randy studied voice under the direction of Victoria Meredith of the University of Western Ontario.
 His love of dance has encouraged him to study under the direction of Joy Lowry, Barbara Westman, Sarah Burton, John McHenry and others.
 Randy studied ballroom dancing at Fred Astaire Dance Studios and went on to teach professionally.
 His love of the arts has allowed him to branch out and study flute under the direction of Sharon Beeler and has performed with the Stratford Concert Band and solo at private functions.
 He remains an active member of the local community theatre and most recently enjoyed directing.
 He and Susan collaborated to create a promotional video for the Chilliwack Cultural Centre.
 His most recent appearance was Mother goose in Mother Goose, and Christoper Wren in the CPG’s production of The Mousetrap.
 His last production allowed him to direct Nunsense the musical October 2009 at CPG.
 His most recent directorial production was The Drowsy Chaperone in April 2011.
 In August 2011 he prized the stage as the Major General in the Chilliwack Symphony Orchestra’s Pirate’s of Penzance.
 Recently he directed and played Max Dietweiler in The Sound of Music with Secondary Characters, August 2012, and Director and Albert Petersen in Bye Bye Birdie spring 2014.
 He looks forward to sharing his learnings with NAC students.